NO law firm in Oklahoma has won more medical cases at trial than Clark & Mitchell.

 Common Surgical Errors

-The Difference Between Mistake and Complication
+The Difference Between Surgical Mistakes and Complication

-Medical errors examples are possible even when under the care of the best, most experienced doctors.
+Surgical errors examples are possible even when under the care of the best, most experienced doctors.
 It is standard practice for a patient and a doctor to discuss any and all risks before surgery.

 Usually, the patient or his or her guardian sign an informed consent document to confirm that they understand the risks associated with the surgical procedure.
-However, some issues fall outside of the scope of medical mistakes when they are caused by preventable surgical errors by medical staff.
+However, some issues fall outside of the scope of medical mistakes when they are caused by preventable surgical mistakes by medical staff.